Ovamboland People's Organization: History

 On 19 April 1959, Jacob Kuhangua, Sam Nujoma, Louis Nelengani, Emil Appolus and Lucas Haleinge Nepela officially established the Ovamboland People's Organization (OPO) as the successor of the OPC at the Old Location in Windhoek.
 At the first congress Nujoma was elected president, Nelengani deputy president, Kuhangua secretary general and Nepela as chairperson.
 Ya Toivo was under house arrest during this time missing out on a position but he was deemed the organization's leader in Ovamboland.
 He would later become the Secretary of its Ondangwa branch where he played an important role in mobilizing new members and educated them about colonial resistance.
 During this time Nujoma and Ya Toivo had only communicated through letters; they had never met face to face until Ya Toivo was released from Robben Island in 1984.

 In September 1959, the South West African National Union (SWANU) was officially launched at a public meeting in Windhoek with the backing of the Herero Chiefs' Council under the leadership of Chief Hosea Kutako.
 SWANU was established as an umbrella body for anti-colonial resistance groups to broaden and strengthen the nationalist basis of the movement.
 OPO became a member of SWANU and its leaders were members of SWANU's executive committee.
 Jariretundu Kozonguizi became the first president of SWANU after receiving strong support from OPO and the Herero Chiefs' Council.

-OPO and SWANU leadeship were instrumental in organizing the Old Location Uprising protest after the colonial administration forcefully moved residents of the Old Location to a new township, Katutura.
+OPO and SWANU leadership were instrumental in organizing the Old Location Uprising protest after the colonial administration forcefully moved residents of the Old Location to a new township, Katutura.
 On 10 December 1959, the police opened fire during a protest and killed 11 protesters.
 OPO and SWANU leaders faced arrest and were interrogated.
 After this event the two groups had different views on the way forward which culminated in OPO breaking out of SWANU to pursue the arms struggle.
 Sam Nujoma continued to face arrest and threats of deportation to Ovamboland.
 On 26 February 1960, after receiving advice from Chief Hosea Kutako he escaped and went into exile.